Sjeff/politie-malafide-blocklist/readme.md

 All data comes from the official politie.nl website.
 This repository is not affiliated with or endorsed by the Dutch National Police.

+## Development

+This project was created with assistance from AI (Claude by Anthropic) for scripting and automation setup.

 ## License

 The data originates from a public government source.
 The script and automation are free to use.